 - if the employer indicates objective reasons attributable to the employer.

 The relevant district labour inspector must be notified in writing by the employer in case of conclusion of a fixed-term employment contract, in the event indicated in point 4 above.

 An employment contract for a trial period is concluded in the event when, prior to making a decision on initiating an employment relation, one or both parties thereto wish to get acquainted with the conditions of the future execution of mutual rights and obligations at a workplace.
 It is up to the parties to conclude such an agreement.
 The trial period may not exceed three months.

 Requiring a notice period in an employment contract is acceptable if provisions of law state so.
 The Labour Code allows for a notice period in a contract concluded for a trial period, for a fixed-term and for an unlimited term.
-The notice period to an employment contract concluded for a trial period depends on the period for which the contract was concluded (two weeks, month, or three months for both fixed and unlimited term and 3 working days, 1 week or 2 weeks for contract concluded for trial period).
-The notice period in an employment contract concluded for fixed or unlimited term depends on how long the employee’s length of service was.
+The notice period may vary from two weeks, one month, or three months for both fixed and unlimited terms; and 3 working days, 1 week or 2 weeks for contracts wherein the trial period is concluded.
+In principle, it is possible, by way of normative agreements, to introduce longer notice periods than the ones provided for in the Labour Code.